Eastern Ganga dynasty: Origin

-Vishnu with Two Consorts (Lakshmi and Saraswati), Ganga dynasty, 12th-13th century AD, Orissa, India.

 As per B. Masthanaiah, the origin of the Eastern Gangas is not clearly established.
 However, renowned British scholar, artist, art critic, historian, archaeologist, and an authority on Indian art and architecture, Percy Brown, suggested that the temples of Mukhalingam predated the temples of Bhubaneswar and had been built as per the Badami Chalukya Temple Architecture originating from Karnataka since the 4th century CE.
 A certain temple tower in Odisha shows a combination of both Rekha and Pidha Deul decoration types which was taken from the Kadamba temples of Karnataka where it first appeared.
 The Mukhalingam (Kalinganagara) Madhukeswara (Mukhalingeswara) temple too resembles the Kadamba temples of Karnataka.
 The towns of Aihole, Badami and Pattadakal had emerged as 'The Cradle of Indian Temple Architecture and Hindu Rock Architecture, Stone Artwork and Construction Techniques' since the 4th century CE.
-The script used by the Eastern Ganga king Indravarma of the 7th century CE, like his predecessors, is the common Telugu-Kannada script used also by the Chalukyas of Badami and their related off shoot Vengi Chalukya branch.
+The script used by the Eastern Ganga king Indravarma of the 7th century CE, like his predecessors, is the common Telugu-Kannada script used also by the Chalukyas of Badami and their related offshoot Vengi Chalukya branch.
 All these indicate a strong proof for the Eastern Gangas having originated from the earlier Western Gangas (established c.
 350 CE) of Karnataka.